 IRD.
 The executor should not assume that any amounts in IRAs or retirement plans are not reportable.
 Non-deductible contributions may have been made to the IRA or plan, and a portion of the IRA or plan may not be income in respect of a decedent.
-That portion of the IRS or retirement plan would be reportable.
+That portion of the IRA or retirement plan would be reportable.
+ACTEC comments regarding the proposed regulations request guidance as to whether the entire asset should be reported or only the portion of the asset for which there is a basis component.
+Roth IRAs technically are not IRD (since no income must be reported from the Roth IRA), but the basis of the Roth IRA is irrelevant.
+Reporting the date of death value to Roth IRA beneficiaries on a Schedule A would be misleading to them.